Edin2021/Edin2021/README.md

 - Storyblok

 ## 🌟 Soft Skills
-- Critical thinking
-- Problem-solving
-- Teamwork and collaboration
-- Troubleshooting
-- Observation
-- Resourcefulness
+- Attention to Detail
-- Self-management
+- Effective Communication
-- Willingness to learn
+- Adaptability
-- Positive attitude
+- Problem-Solving
-- Research
+- Time Management

 Feel free to 📫 reach out to me for collaboration or inquiries!